 What to do as the Hurricane Approaches Your Area

-- 1If you are told to evacuate and you live close to a shoreline, always listen and get out if you possibly can.Evacuation is not called unless it is necessary.Advertisement
+- 1Evacuation is not called unless it is necessary.If you are told to evacuate and you live close to a shoreline, always listen and get out if you possibly can.Advertisement

 - 2As a hurricane draws near, you should listen to your NOAA station or a weather radio for any information, warnings, and instructions provided by your local meteorological center.